A Guide to YouTube Data API: Limits and Quotas Explained

 To Sum It Up

 Using the YouTube API is a really great way to learn backend development and build tools people actually use.
 Just remember the basic rule: retrieving one playlist costs 1 unit, and getting up to 50 videos costs 1 unit.
 Keep this in mind, and you can comfortably manage your daily limit to build fast and useful tools for everyone.
+If you're looking for how to construct a study schedule from these tutorials, check out How I Use YouTube Playlists to Learn Fast: My 3 Secret Steps.

 Example: Calculating Quota for a 250-Video Playlist